menpo/menpo.github.io/menpofit/index.md

 #### Deformable Image Alignment
-> Deformable Image Alignment aims to get the otpimal alignment between an input image and a template image with respect to the parameters of a statistical parametric shape model.
+> Deformable Image Alignment aims to get the optimal alignment between an input image and a template image with respect to the parameters of a statistical parametric shape model.

 The methods that are implemented in `menpofit` are:
 - [**Active Template Model (ATM)**](atm.md "Active Template Model")